BankeUCI/Project_2/MichaelL/README.md

 (this is the jupytor notebook file to connect to local database and load our final csv files)

 2. **SchemaFinal.sql**
-(this is the schema file to create tables)
+(this is the same schema file from Galyna's folder to create tables)

 ### Loading Transformed CSV Files